Mando & Banjo Week - JULY 29-August 4, 2018

 ADVANCED BLUEGRASS BANJO A (Alan Munde)

-This class for advanced players will cover fretboard stratagems, or “How Do I Know Where to Put My Fingers?” by learning the names of the notes and where they are, diatonic chord systems, intervals, and much more.
-We’ll look how to play in keys other than G without a capo, how to create beautiful and interesting back-up and chord solos for slow songs, the melodic style of playing fiddle tunes (and the different way of viewing the fingerboard needed to perform them), and we’ll take a look at some of Alan’s original tunes including “Peaches and Cream,” “Molly Bloom,” “Uncle Cooney Played the Banjo,” and others.
+This class for advanced players will cover “Nine Chord Shapes That Explain the Fingerboard” by learning the names of the notes and where they are, diatonic chord systems, intervals, and much more.
+We’ll look at how to play in keys other than G without a capo, how to create beautiful and interesting back-up and chord solos for slow songs, the melodic style of playing fiddle tunes (and the different way of viewing the fingerboard needed to perform them), including “Red Apple Rag,” and “Lonesome Indian,” and we’ll take a look at some of Alan’s original tunes including “Peaches and Cream,” “Molly Bloom,” and “Munde Night Waltz.”
+We will look into the playing style of Allen Shelton during his years with Jim and Jesse and the Virginia Boys and explore Shelton’s playing on “Blue Bonnet Lane,” “Standing on a Mountain,” two standard bluegrass roll-based solos; “Company’s Coming,” a great lesson in playing in the key of F without a capo; and “Congratulations Anyway,” an inspiring playing of a slow country-type song.
 Tab will be provided, and use of a small audio recorder is encouraged.
 (Class limit: 20)

 ADVANCED BLUEGRASS BANJO B (Bill Evans)